Workflow Monitor in Informatica: Gantt Chart & Tasks

 Now, we will analyze the details of execution in this topic.

-Step 1) Restart the workflow designer, as described in previous topic
+Step 1) Restart the workflow from the Workflow Designer, as described in the previous topic.

-Step 2) Go to workflow monitor and in the monitor window you will see details as shown in screen shot like repository, workflow run details, node details, workflow run start time, workflow run completion time and status.
+Step 2) Go to Workflow Monitor and in the monitor window you will see details as shown in the screenshot like repository, workflow run details, node details, workflow run start time, workflow run completion time and status.

 Step 3) Here you can view the currently running workflow, which is having status as “running”.

-Step 4) Once the workflow execution completes, it status would change to succeeded/failed along with start and end time details.
+Step 4) Once the workflow execution completes, its status would change to succeeded/failed along with start and end time details.

 Step 5) To view the task details